 Hypersensitivity syndrome can cause primary hyperparathyroidism, occult cancers (especially lymphoma), or granulomatous disease (especially sarcoidosis).
 If you have these, you should seek the care of a knowledgeable physician physician for managing what supplements you take.

 Literature suggests that vitamin D is safe when used in doses equivalent to what we naturally should take in under optimal conditions.
 Because it has such a long half life in our body, it is not necessary to take it daily although the supplement pushers will say otherwise.
 It taken along with K2, some doctors have their patients only take it three times a week where there is a lab result showing low vitamin D. Others in good health sometimes take it only once or twice a week.
 We will update as more research is done on this subject.

 This could be as high as (including sun, dietary and supplement sources) 4,000 to 5,000 IU per day.

 More importantly, there are studies that show low levels of vitamin D are associated with chronic pain, poor immune function, anxiety and fatigue.
 These are symptoms associated with fibromyalgia.

-There are also studies looking at treatment of patients with fibromyalgia using nonpharmacological methods.
+There are also studies looking at treatment of patients with fibromyalgia using nonpharmacological methods (no drugs).
 One paper, A new nonpharmacological method in fibromyalgia: the use of wool... showed such an alternative treatment that is effective.

 In our research, we have seen a number of people improve simply following the Water Cures Protocol.
 Check it out for yourself.
 Especially check the testimonials.